Age: 15 to 17 years old.

 Do we need to be bilingual to follow the program?

-Benefits of doing a C.I.T. program at the McGill Conservatory Day Camp
+Benefits of doing a C.I.T. program with us

 - Grounded in the Performing Arts: Trainees will participate closely in the organization of the many shows put on by the McGill Conservatory Day Camp.
 Rehearsal, logistics, costumes, backstage management, etc. If you love music, theatre, fine arts, video, cinema or dance, this camp is for you!